fpryor33/ConleyDynamics.jl/docs/src/man/conley.md

 Note that in this example, there are only 20 large multivectors.

-## Cubical Analysis of a Spatial System
+## Analysis of a Spatial System

-It is also possible to analyze certain three-dimensional ordinary differential equations in `ConleyDynamics.jl`.
+It is also possible to analyze simple three-dimensional ordinary differential equations in `ConleyDynamics.jl`.
 To provide one such example, consider the system